Peach Crumble Recipe – the best!

 And you are going to love this peach crumble dessert!
 It’s a no-fail dessert that isn’t fussy.
 Since the main ingredient is delicious peaches, topped with a crumbly buttery topping, how can you really go wrong?

 Served warm, with a scoop of vanilla ice cream slowly melting on top, peach crumble is a dream come true.
+I know you’ll enjoy this peach crumble dessert!

 All those “C” desserts!
 Maybe you’re wondering how a crumble differs from a crisp or a cobbler.
 It’s all in the topping.
 A crisp usually includes oats and nuts in the topping mix, a crumble has a streusel-like butter, flour, and sugar topping, while cobblers have a cake or biscuit layer on top.

-I know you’ll enjoy this peach crumble dessert!
+You can use fresh, canned, or frozen peaches.
 Don’t worry if peaches aren’t in season.
 You can substitute canned or frozen peaches, or even a different fruit for an equally delicious dessert.

-So, now that we solved that dilemma, let’s get on with making the dessert.
-Slice a bunch of peaches into a baking dish and mix in a little sugar.
+Prep the crumble.
 Make a simple topping of melted butter, flour, sugar, and baking powder, warmly flavored with vanilla, cinnamon, and nutmeg.
 The topping mixture will look a lot like cookie dough.
 I like to use my hands to mix it and to scatter it evenly over the peaches.
 Just get into it and make it a tactile experience.

-How to make this crumble your own:
+make this crumble your own

-- Cooking for two?
+• Cooking for two?
 Simply halve this recipe, and you’ll each get two servings, one for today and one for tomorrow.

-- For a vegan crumble, substitute vegan butter, margarine, or coconut oil for the butter.
+• Make it vegan.
+Substitute vegan butter, margarine, or coconut oil for the butter.

-- Add 1 cup chopped pecans, almonds, or walnuts to the topping for extra crunch and flavor.
+• Add nuts.
+Add 1 cup chopped pecans, almonds, or walnuts to the topping for extra crunch and flavor.

 Peach crumble is best served the same day but leftovers can be covered and stored in the fridge for a day or two.
 Serve warm, cold, or at room temp.
 The crumble topping will become softer after the first day.